oskargirardin/CRP_GDPR_datasets/README.md

   * num_bootstrap: number of bootstraps for RealTabFormer, default = 500, can be used to speed up process
   * n_samples: number of samples to generate
-  * architecture: CTGAN, GaussianCopula or RealTabFormer
+  * architecture: CTGAN, GaussianCopula or RealTabFormer The RealTabFormer can overfit the real data and generate equivalent rows if it trains for too long.
+This can be checked with the privacy check class described below.
+If too many rows are equivalent to the real data, we suggest limiting the number of epochs.
   * metadata
   * data
   * categorical_columns